ibm-cloud-docs/EventStreams/eventstreams145.md

 When you have switched to a private endpoint, the external or public endpoints are no longer available to you.

-### Accessing the {{site.data.keyword.Bluemix_short}} console
+### Accessing the {{site.data.keyword.Bluemix_notm}} console

-When a cluster has private endpoints enabled, the admin URL that you use to access the {{site.data.keyword.Bluemix_short}} console changes.
+When a cluster has private endpoints enabled, the admin URL that you use to access the {{site.data.keyword.Bluemix_notm}} console changes.

 The private endpoints are reachable only from a SoftLayer account that is linked with the MIS account.
-This is the {{site.data.keyword.Bluemix_short}} account that enables private service endpoint.
+This is the {{site.data.keyword.Bluemix_notm}} account that enables private service endpoint.

 To discover your private endpoints, you can create a new service credential.